jevko/writing/2022-01-21-json-vs-xml.md

 In any case, the inextensibility of XML attributes may lead to unnecessary complexity, compatibility, and maintainability issues, compared to JSON properties.

 This is why a lot of XML used for data interchange uses attributes very sparingly or not at all.
 This unfortunately leads to verbosity which often has to be somehow dealt with.
-From the point of view of JSON this is an entirely unnecessary problem.
+From the point of view of JSON these are entirely unnecessary problems.

 ## Data types